joedougherty/FBRBMWCN/README.rst

 FBRBMWCN
 --------

 Function-Based Regex Builder Module Without a Clever Name.

+A tool to help you interactively develop regexes.

 Example
 =======